nickhodge/BoxKite.Twitter/README.md

 Supports and Incorporates:
 * Userstreams
 * Twitter 1.1 REST API
-* Test suite with 100% coverage of Library
+* Test suite (both Mocked UnitTests and "LiveFire" Tests (online) with broad coverage of Library

 Goal:
 * 100% Twitter API 1.1 coverage suitable for a client application
+* 100% Test Suite coverage both Mocked and LiveFire
 * Supporting .NET 4.5, Windows 8 and Windows Phone 8 development
 * Distribute as a NuGet package
 * Async/Await where appropriate (single response)